 The title to the beds of public waters is held in trust by the Commonwealth of Pennsylvania for the benefit of the public.
-In case of rivers and streams, the Commonwealth’s ownership extends to ordinary low water mark, and the adjacent riparian landowner owns above the high water mark.
+In case of rivers and streams, the Commonwealth’s ownership extends to ordinary low water mark, and the adjacent riparian landowner owns above the low water mark.
 An easement exists in favor of public between high and low water marks.
 That easement includes the right to fish.
 In case of lakes, Commonwealth’s ownership encompasses the mean pool of lake.

 9. How much of a navigable waterway does the Commonwealth own?

-When it comes to navigable waters, Pennsylvania courts have said that the Commonwealth’s ownership extends to the ordinary low water mark, and the adjacent riparian landowner owns above the ordinary high water mark.
+When it comes to navigable waters, Pennsylvania courts have said that the Commonwealth’s ownership extends to the ordinary low water mark, and the adjacent riparian landowner owns above the ordinary low water mark.
 An easement exists in favor of public between the high and low water marks.
 That easement includes the right to fish.

 The courts have defined the low water mark in this context as the height of water at ordinary stages of low water unaffected by drought and unchanged by artificial means.
 The best advice is to tell the public to stay as close to the water as possible or if they want to be safe to stay in the water.
 If they don’t venture on to upland properties, they’ll be OK.
 The fact that a waterway is deemed navigable does not give the public unfettered access to people's riparian lands nor permission to trespass in order to gain access to a waterway.